Indeed

 Summary

-As the first Japanese-speaking UX designer at Indeed, I led the redesign of the job search experience for the Japan market.
-Despite a high volume of job listings, Japanese users hesitated to apply due to mismatched expectations and unclear information.
-By conducting in-depth research and competitive analysis, I identified cultural and behavioral gaps between the global product and local user needs.
-I facilitated workshops, developed prototypes, and collaborated closely with teams in Japan and the US to deliver a tailored UX that resonated with Japanese job seekers.
-The new experience significantly improved engagement metrics and was later adopted globally.
+As the first Japanese-speaking UX designer at Indeed—the world's #1 job site—I led a redesign of the Japan job search experience that rolled out to the entire Japan market.
+Despite a high volume of job listings, Japanese users browsed but hesitated to apply, signaling a mismatch between the globally standardized product and local expectations.
+Through in-depth research and competitive analysis, I identified the cultural and behavioral gaps driving that hesitation, then facilitated workshops, built prototypes, and collaborated across teams in Japan and the US to deliver a tailored experience.
+It lifted the platform's core engagement metrics—and the Japan-first design was later adopted across Indeed's US and global platforms.

 My Role

-I owned the design end-to-end, from vision planning and workshop facilitation to prototyping and final design for implementation.
-I worked with 5 to 6 engineers, a product manager, a UX researcher and teams in the US.
+I owned the design end-to-end—from vision planning and workshop facilitation to prototyping and final design for implementation—under the guidance of my design manager.
+I partnered with a product manager, a UX researcher, a Design Technologist, and 5–6 engineers, as well as design system and product teams in the US.

 Competitive Analysis